epam/EPAM-AI-RUN-Marketplace/guide/datasources/datasource.md

-## EPAM AI/Run™ for AWS - Data Sources Overview
+## EPAM AI/Run™ for AWS Migration and Modernization - Data Sources Overview

-EPAM AI/Run™ for AWS leverages various data sources to provide assistants with relevant knowledge and context, enhancing their ability to deliver accurate and helpful responses.
+EPAM AI/Run™ for AWS Migration and Modernization leverages various data sources to provide assistants with relevant knowledge and context, enhancing their ability to deliver accurate and helpful responses.
 Data sources serve as the knowledge foundation for your assistants, allowing them to reference specific project information when answering questions.

 ### Types of Data Sources